vfarah-if/PythonCodeExercises/django_getting_started/README.md

 - `python manage.py runserver` to run the project
 - The full course can be found at [django_getting_started](https://github.com/codesensei-courses/django_getting_started)
 - Create another folder `python manage.py startapp <folder or domain name>`
-- `python manage.py showmigrations  ` shows migrations not yet set and `python manage.py migrate` migrates the changes
+- `python manage.py showmigrations` shows migrations not yet set and `python manage.py migrate` migrates the changes
 - `python manage.py dbshell` show **sqlite** db entries but it is easier through pycharm database console
--
+- `python manage.py makemigrations` generates a migration based on the model created and needs this to be setup in the applications
+- `python manage.py sqlmigrate <modelname> <version>` will migrate the sql generated from the migration
+- ` python manage.py migrate` generates the migration into the database
+- `python manage.py createsuperuser` to create an **admin** for the site which works on the http://localhost:8000/admin URL
+- Django model fields and setting up the models can be found https://docs.djangoproject.com/en/3.1/ref/models/fields/